 10. Time to market limitations

-Business solutions are always timebound and choosing platforms falls under a well-curated timeline.
+Business solutions are always timebound and choosing platforms fall under a well-curated timeline.
 Comparing development speeds will always show no-code solutions as the quickest option available.
-But this always involves a sacrifice of product quality or customisation.
+But this always involves a sacrifice of product quality or customization.

 With the time spent on new software adoption and building sustainable systems with no code platforms, development teams can build simplified MVPs that can then be scaled indefinitely.
 Therefore, it is better to take future challenges into account when you decide to choose a software solution.